 The unopened vaccine may be stored at 8°C to 25°C up to 24 hours after removal from refrigerated conditions.

-Punctured multidose vials (Spikevax JN.1 0.1 mg/mL dispersion for injection)
+Punctured multidose vials (Spikevax LP.8.1 0.1 mg/mL dispersion for injection)

 Chemical and physical in-use stability has been demonstrated for 19 hours at 2°C to 25ºC after initial puncture (within the allowed use period of 30 days or 14 days, respectively, at 2°C to 8ºC and including 24 hours at 8°C to 25ºC).
 From a microbiological point of view, the product should be used immediately.
 If the vaccine is not used immediately, in-use storage times and conditions are the responsibility of the user.

-Unopened single-dose vial (Spikevax JN.1 50 micrograms dispersion for injection)

-9 months at -50ºC to -15ºC.

-Within the period of 9 months, after removal from the freezer, single-dose vials may be stored refrigerated at 2°C to 8°C, protected from light, for a maximum of 30 days.

-Chemical and physical stability has also been demonstrated for unopened single-dose vials when stored for 12 months at -50°C to -15°C provided that once thawed and stored at 2°C to 8°C, protected from light, the single-dose vial will be used up within a maximum of 14 days (instead of 30 days, when stored at -50ºC to -15ºC for 9 months), but not exceeding a total storage time of 12 months.

-Upon moving the vaccine to 2°C to 8°C storage, the outer carton should be marked with the new discard date at 2°C to 8°C.

-If the vaccine is received at 2°C to 8°C, it should be stored at 2°C to 8°C. The expiry date on

-the outer carton should have been marked with the new discard date at 2°C to 8°C.

-Within this period, single-dose vials may be transported up to 36 hours at 2°C to 8°C (see section 6.4).

-Once thawed, the vaccine should not be refrozen.

-Single-dose vials may be stored at 8°C to 25°C up to 24 hours after removal from refrigerated conditions.

-Spikevax JN.1 50 micrograms dispersion for injection in pre-filled syringe
+Spikevax LP.8.1 50 micrograms dispersion for injection in pre-filled syringe

 9 months at -50ºC to -15ºC.